-Whether your call center is at the top of its game or struggling to reach important KPI’s, reevaluating the way you do things in order to improve is essential to building and maintaining an optimal workforce.
+Whether your contact center is at the top of its game or struggling to reach important KPIs, reevaluating the way you do things and implementing an action plan to improve quality scores is essential to building and maintaining an optimal workforce.

-Key performance indicators are the bread and butter of the call center industry and for good reason.
-Keep a record of every call, when it arrived, how long it took to answer, how long it lasted, who answered it, how many times it was transferred and to whom, and what type of call it was (For example, sales or service).
+Key performance indicators are the bread and butter of the contact center industry, and for good reason.
+Keep a record of every call, including statistics such as when it arrived, how long it takes to answer, how long it lasted, who answered it, how many times it was transferred and to whom, and what type of call it was (for example, sales or service).
 Use this information, along with feedback from customers, to set goals and monitor KPIs.

 1. Monitor All Channels

-If the customer support provided by your call center is omnichannel, then so should be your monitoring system and practices.
-Too often call centers focus their QA attention on voice calls, but how agents interact via email, live chat, and SMS are equally important.
+The first step to improving quality scores in your contact center is to monitor every channel.
+If the customer support provided by your contact center is omnichannel, then so should your monitoring system and practices.
+Too often, contact centers focus their QA attention on voice calls, but how agents interact via email, live chat, and SMS are equally important.

+When it comes to contact center improvement ideas, feedback and coaching should always be a top priority.
 Rather than giving agents feedback sporadically, why not make it part of your daily or weekly operations?
 Identify low volume times at your contact center and put this time to good use.
-Remember that feedback can be positive or negative and can come in many forms (for example, survey, scorecard, KPIs).
+Remember that feedback can be positive or negative and can come in many forms (for example, survey, scorecard or KPIs).

 3. Focus on Your Low Performers

-Although it’s certainly important to have a goal-oriented mindset for all of your agents, agents with low-performance stats will especially benefit from continuous improvement.
-Boosting KPIs of low performers will have the most visible impact on your overall call center scores.
+Contact center agent performance is the key to success and overall customer satisfaction.
+Although it’s certainly important to have a goal-oriented mindset for all of your agents, those with low-performance stats especially benefit from continuous improvement.
+Boosting KPIs of low performers has the most visible impact on your contact center scores.

 ENJOYING THIS ARTICLE?